The Bankrate promise

 You may also be able to get a lower rate if your credit score has improved.
 Let’s say your credit score was 600 when you took out the FHA loan.
 Four years later, it’s now 670.
 That’s a huge difference that can help you qualify for a more affordable loan.
 (If your score has climbed above 700, even better.)

-- You’re planning to stay put.
-If there are no plans of moving in your future and you still have a long time left on your current loan, a conventional loan refinance can be a smart decision.
-However, if you’re planning to move in the next couple of years, refinancing might not be wise, because you might not have enough time to hit the break-even point where your savings outweigh the upfront closing costs on a new loan.
+If you don’t have any plans of moving in the future and you still have a long time left on your current loan, a conventional loan refinance can be a smart decision.
+However, if you’re planning to move in the next couple of years, refinancing might not be wise.
+That’s because you might not have enough time to hit the break-even point where your savings outweigh the upfront closing costs on a new loan.